News

 28 October 2021

 Brian is a Ph.D. candidate in Management Science and Engineering at Stanford University.
-His research uses microeconometric methods and climate model diagnostics to understand how people interact with the natural world.
+His research uses microeconometric methods and model diagnostics to understand how people interact with the natural world.

 31 August 2021